sdr-enthusiasts/docker-acarshub/README.md

 No volumes are needed to run the container.
 However, this container does log messages to a database.
 If you wish to persist this database between container restarts, mount a volume to `/run/acars/`.

 The database is used on the website for various functions.
 It is automatically pruned of data older than 7 days old.

+The reality of running any kind of database on a Pi is that database performance can be lacking.
+I have found that a database that has seven days worth of data, on a moderately busy site like mine, can reach file sizes of 17Mb and have 112,000+ rows of data.
+In other words, an awful lot of data, and with database sizes that large you will see a degredation in search performance.
+Queries might take a few seconds to execute after you type your search terms on the seach page.

+If you set `DB_SAVEALL` to a blank value you will gain back a lot of performance because messages with no informational value won't be stored.
+The trade-off in disabling saving all messages means you won't have all messages logged which may or may not be important to you.

 ## Environment variables